shabin5785/LearnAngularJS/Doc_5.md

 - Use ngSubmit to submit the form.
 This will hook into the defautl form submit and trigger the angular method we added to the listener.

+- We can set #f="ngForm" in the form element.
+Now the reference f is pointing to the angular created form object for the template.